jetthoughts/jt.github.io/_posts/2009-12-01-add-new-conditions-to-searchlogic-sample-by-range.markdown

 ---
 layout: post
-title: Add new conditions to Searchlogic sample by Range
+title: Add New Conditions to Searchlogic Sample by Range
 date: 1-12-2009
 author: Michael Nikitochkin
 authors_git: miry
 tags: rails,searchlogic
 category: tech
+excerpt: Three simple steps to fix bugs with Postgres.
 ---

-I am using awesome plugin searchlogic by binarylogic.
-But it is has some small bugs with working Postgres.
+I am using an awesome plugin searchlogic by binarylogic.
+But it has some small bugs concerning working with Postgres.

 Issue: Add time interval for conditions.

-We need only three small steps in file vendor/plugin/searchlogic/named_scopes/conditions.rb:
+We need to add only three small steps in file vendor/plugin/searchlogic/named_scopes/conditions.rb:
-First adding conditon before line `CONDITIONS = {}`:
+First of all, add a conditon before a line `CONDITIONS = {}`:

 {% highlight ruby linenos=table %}
 RANGE_CONDITIONS = {